Go to main content

 Editorial Director

 Michael has worked at the Wall Street Journal, The Daily, Forbes and many other publications, and has won writing awards from the California Newspapers Publishers Association, the New York Society of Professional Journalists’ Deadline Club, the Connecticut Society of Professional Journalists and the New England Associated Press Newspaper Association.
 He led the San Francisco Examiner to its first statewide CNPA General Excellence award in 2015.
-He is a graduate of UCLA, the Columbia Graduate School of Journalism and the San Francisco State University Graduate Program in English Composition.
+A graduate of UCLA, the Columbia Graduate School of Journalism and the San Francisco State University Graduate Program in English Composition, Michael has taught writing at UC Berkeley, the College of New Jersey, and Berkeley City College.

 Julie Heverly